RedMser/godot-fluent-translation/README.md

 * `internationalization/fluent/generator/invalid_message_handling`: If a message identifier is invalid (e.g. contains symbols or spaces), should it be skipped or should the invalid symbols be replaced with underscores?
 * `internationalization/locale/fallback`: Fallback locale is used when the selected language does not have a date/time/number formatter available.

+> [!TIP]
-If you don't see some of these settings, make sure you have Advanced Settings showing.
+> If you don't see some of these settings, make sure you have Advanced Settings showing.

 ## FTL Generator